The Education major has four options:

 Building on the historical legacy of teacher preparation at Keene State College, the Education program mission is to prepare competent, reflective classroom teachers and other professional school personnel who utilize effective teaching practices and who create developmentally appropriate educational environments for diverse learners.
 We integrate liberal arts knowledge and professional preparation for each program we offer and incorporate state and national standards for each specialty area.
 Keene State College has been an NCATE accredited institution since 1954; each education program option meets state and national standards and prepares teacher candidates who demonstrate appropriate content knowledge, pedagogical knowledge and skills, ability to impact student learning, and professionalism.

-Admission to Keene State College does not necessarily guarantee admission to Teacher Education, admission to Student Teaching, or eligibility for certification.
-Students are assigned an official advisor upon acceptance into the Teacher Education program.
-Materials for application to the Teacher Education program are available in the Teacher Education and Graduate Studies Office in Rhodes Hall S111.
+Admission to Keene State College does not necessarily guarantee admission to Educator Preparation, admission to Student Teaching, or eligibility for certification.
+Students are assigned an official advisor upon acceptance into the Educator Preparation program.
+Materials for application to the Educator Preparation program are available in the Educator Preparation and Graduate Studies Office in Rhodes Hall S111.

 Students who wish to transfer credits into a teacher certification option must apply through the department chair.
-Transfer students are advised to contact the department chair immediately after acceptance to obtain information about admission to Teacher Education, PRAXIS testing requirements, and transfer equivalencies.
+Transfer students are advised to contact the department chair immediately after acceptance to obtain information about admission to Educator Preparation, PRAXIS testing requirements, and transfer equivalencies.

 Liberal Arts Major